marcin-kli/MP2/README.md

 ## Structure of the website

 All of the content is displayed on one page site with menu list on the top.
-In the middle of the site, on the landing page, there are three sections to choose by the user.
+In the middle of the site, on the landing page, there are four sections to choose by the user.
 After selecting an option for the last/custom events user can select or deselect additional map option from top menu on mobile device.
 On desktop the features are enabled by default.
 Changes can be also made from this menu.
 At the bottom there is a footer with contact information and social links.